FH St. Pölten Logo

 Live at Campus St. Pölten AT, Large Assembly Hall & Livestream | Program

-The talks feature entrepreneurs, visionaries and next-generation innovators over topics such as patient reported outcomes, digitalization of patient interactions, data-driven health workforce management and radiotherapy with AI based radiology imaging workflows.
-The keynote will be held by Tanja Stamm, Professor for Outcomes Research at Medical University of Vienna and Health Outcomes Observatory (H2O) lead & Tamás Petrovics, CEO of Xund.ai.
+The talks feature entrepreneurs, visionaries and next-generation innovators over topics such as patient reported outcomes, digitalization of patient interactions, data-driven health workforce management and AI based radiology imaging workflows.
+The keynote will be held by Tanja Stamm, Professor for Outcomes Research at Medical University of Vienna, and Health Outcomes Observatory (H2O) lead & Tamás Petrovics, CEO of Xund.ai.

 Event Partners